-Aileen Kim represents and advises clients across various industries in class action and single plaintiff labor and employment matters, including related trade secret cases.
+Aileen Kim represents and advises clients across various industries in class and representative actions, as well as single plaintiff labor and employment matters, including related trade secret cases.
 She has broad experience tackling all phases of arbitration and litigation, including pleadings and demands for arbitration, motion practice, discovery, and trial preparation.

 Aileen's practice also involves complex cases arising under the National Labor Relations Act (NLRA), Fair Labor Standards Act (FLSA), Title VII, Americans with Disabilities Act (ADA), Age Discrimination in Employment Act (ADEA), and various state and local laws, including wage and hour statutes, unfair competition law, California's Uniform Trade Secrets Act (CUTSA), and the Private Attorneys General Act (PAGA).

 Aileen also maintains an active pro bono practice, which focuses on immigration and criminal law.
 On behalf of an indigent prisoner, Aileen successfully briefed and argued an appeal before the Ninth Circuit Court of Appeals, and obtained victory on behalf of the client, thus allowing him to maintain his civil lawsuit under the Prison Litigation Reform Act (PLRA).

 - May 17, 2019

 Benton-Franklin County Bar Association's 13th Annual Federal Civil Trial Practice Seminar

 - University of California, Irvine (J.D. magna cum laude 2018); University of California, Los Angeles (B.A. in Sociology 2012, with a minor in Spanish; Dean's List)